 To compliment these resources a range of other services are also available for postgraduate students:

 It’s important that you begin to start your employment search at an early stage of your postgraduate course (particularly if you are on a full-time Masters course) as the year will go quickly and vacancies are advertised early.
 A range of employability workshops are delivered in partnership with the Graduate School throughout the year on topics such as CV writing, assessment centres, personality tests and more for Masters and Research students.

 Although many graduate recruiters don’t specify postgraduate qualifications as part of their entry requirements in addition to specialist academic knowledge you’ll be developing highly sought after skills such as project management, research and problem solving.
 From the second week in October onwards, employers will be delivering a range of presentations on all aspects of graduate job hunting as well as inside information on what it takes to work in their sector.

 Individual careers advice

-The Placement and Careers Centre has a team of seven Careers Consultants who work with students at all levels of their course at Brunel.
+The Placement and Careers Centre has a team of Careers Consultants who work with students at all levels of their course at Brunel.
 We have strong links with different industries and professions and because we work with particular caseloads, we are best placed to ensure you receive the information, advice and guidance that meets your individual needs.
 Careers Consultants are all accredited with a professional qualification and are constantly researching and updating their areas of expertise.